department-of-veterans-affairs/caseflow/PULL_REQUEST_TEMPLATE.md

 - [ ] Jest
 - [ ] Other
 ## Code Climate
-Your code does not add new code climate offenses.
+Your code does not add new code climate issues.
 If it does please explain?
-- [ ] No new code climate offenses
+- [ ] No new code climate issues
 ## Acceptance Criteria
 - [ ] Code compiles correctly